 The first step in how to save money in winter is a bit of a no-brainer, but layer up your clothing before turning on the heater.
 Layering up your clothing helps to trap in your body heat more efficiently.
+Invest in a good-quality thermal top or two for those really chilly days.
 Plus it’s winter, you don’t really need to be walking around in the house wearing a summer dress or boardies with the heating turned up high!

 Once you’ve layered up with your clothing, layer up your bed.
 Flannette sheets, a blanket or two, topped with a doona or quilt will ensure you stay toasty warm while you sleep.
 Hot water bottles and heat packs are a quick way to heat your bed, or if using an electric blanket, simply use it to heat up the bed for when you first hop in, before turning it off for the night.

 Keep smaller blankets and throws on the couch to snuggle under while watching TV or reading.
 Heated throw blankets are great for really cold climates, just remember to turn it off when you are finished using them.